TNMDCollaborationWeek/GettingStarted/README.md

 :tada:Congratulations!
 You have successfully added changes to your team's remote repository!

 ### Update your local repository with your team member's new changes
 1. Imagine that your team member has made a new change to the remote repository `main` branch whilst you were working locally on your own changes.
 This happens all the time.
 To integrate your team member's new remote changes, click `Remote` -> `Fetch from` -> `origin` to fetch the latest copy of the team's remote repository and then click `Merge` -> `Local Merge...` to merge these changes to your local repository.
-The bash equivalent of these two steps is to type `git push`.
+The bash equivalent of these two steps is to type `git pull`.

     <img src="./figures/git_push.png" width="500px"><br>